ash-uncover/js-utils/README.md

-# ap-util
+# js-utils

-ap-utils is a small JavaScript library with common stuff I use everywhere
+js-utils is a small JavaScript library with common stuff usefull in many places